t-odagawa/ninjarecon/README.md

 ## Usage

+### File Separator

+This program is used for separation of the NINJA tracker raw data into a day unit file.
+Since WAGASCI-BabyMIND files are provided in a day unit, the tracker file also should be separated into the unit.

 ### Hit Converter

 This program is used for NINJA tracker raw data conversion to WAGASCI-BabyMIND general data format.